-See the “Institute for Teacher Education,” “Kinesiology and Rehabilitation Science,” and “Special Education” sections within the College of Education for more details on BEd, postbaccalaureate, and MEdT options for teacher licensure.
+See the “Curriculum Studies,” “Kinesiology and Rehabilitation Science,” “School of Teacher Education,” and “Special Education” sections within the College of Education for more details on BEd, post-baccalaureate, MEd-ECE and MEdT options for initial teacher licensure and MEd-CS and MEd-ECE for “Add-a-Field” options for licensure.

 Center on Disability Studies

 The Center on Disability Studies (CDS) is a UH Board of Regents recognized organized research unit (ORU) focused on interdisciplinary education, community service and technical assistance, research and evaluation, and information dissemination.
-The CDS was established in 1988 as the Hawai‘i University Affiliated Program, and is a charter member of the Association of University Centers on Disability (AUCD).
+CDS was established in 1988 as the Hawai‘i University Affiliated Program, and now the University Center for Excellence in Developmental Disabilities (UCEDD) authorized under the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DD Act).
+It houses two of the 67 UCEDDs across the nation.
 This national network of university centers focuses on education, research, and service activities, which impact the quality of life of persons with disabilities across the nation.
-Beginning in 1988 with core funding of only $250,000 and a staff of four, the CDS has leveraged resources to its current level of funding of almost 10 million dollars and 30 projects, with more than 100 faculty and staff.
+Beginning in 1988 with core funding of only $250,000 and a staff of four, CDS has leveraged resources to its current level of funding of almost 10 million dollars and 30 projects, with more than 100 faculty and staff.

 CDS publishes an international scholarly publication in the field of disability studies, Review of Disability Studies: An International Journal (RDS).
 RDS is an internationally-focused academic journal in the field of Disability Studies, containing research articles, essays, bibliographies, and reviews of materials relating to the culture of disability and people with disabilities.
 It also publishes forums on disability topics brought together by forum editors of international stature.
 RDS is published four times a year in electronic format.